jvde-github/AIS-catcher/README.md

 - Fix bug in display of icon for SARTE/EPIRB (red diamond)
 - Additional option for WebViewer to bind server to specific IP address.
 This allows you to make the browser only visible on the local PC, via `-N IP_BIND localhost`.
 By default the webviewer is visible by other machines on the network.
 - Bug fix to range rings in 'imperial' units
-- Webviewer - ships tab has now a filter function to quickly look for a ship
+- Webviewer - ships tab has now a filter function to quickly look for a ship.
+Has also been added to the ship overview in the map tab
 - Option to apply filter functionality (control message routing) to webviewer and added option to filter on station_id
 - '-M DT' set by default UNLESS running with `-F` (turbo boost mode and no webviewer) or when overwritten with -M